 Fewer Fixtures

-LED lights benefit from a better quality of light distribution and tend to focus the light in one direction – the one which you desire, as opposed to the regular types of lighting.
-What this means is not only having to buy less actual lights but also energy consumption reduction, which is hugely beneficial for the environment.
-Think of it as coming up with quality, more specialized lighting – something to keep an eye out for.
+LED lights benefit from a better quality of light distribution and tend to focus the light in one direction, the one which you desire, as opposed to the regular types of lighting.
+What this means is not only having to buy fewer actual lights but also energy consumption reduction, which is hugely beneficial for the environment.
+Think of it as coming up with quality, more specialized lighting, something to keep an eye out for.
 In this case, less is better!

 No Toxic Elements

-No, LED lights do not contain a lower number of toxic elements – these contain absolutely no harmful “ingredients”.
-Fluorescent strip lights, for example, contain toxic chemicals, such as mercury, which are hugely harmful to the environment, once disposed of in landfills.
+No, LED lights do not contain a lower number of toxic elements; they contain absolutely no harmful “ingredients”.
+Fluorescent strip lights, for example, contain toxic chemicals, such as mercury, which are hugely harmful to the environment once disposed of in landfills.
 Moreover, the disposal of LEDs has to go through registered waste carriers, so going LED can help you avoid the cost and time implications.
-But let’s stick to the subject – no toxic materials mean benefits for the environment – something vastly important in this day and age.
+But let’s stick to the subject; no toxic materials means benefits for the environment, something vastly important in this day and age.

 Benefits for You